geog3540/Logan_Kha/README.md

-# This is a repository for Logan Kha's Geographic Visualization portfolio
+# This repository is for for Logan Kha's Geographic Visualization portfolio
 GEOG3540/lkha - Logan Kha